Unitary representations of real reductive groups: Interlude: realizing standard modules

 evident from the realization in Theorem \ref{thm:VZrealiz}. \item Suppose that $\Lambda$ is final (Definition \ref{def:dLP}; that is, that $\Lambda_{\mathfrak q}(m_\alpha) = 1$ for every real root $\alpha$).
 Then there is a {\em unique} lowest $L\cap K$-type $\mu_1^{L\cap K}$ of $\Ind_T^{L\cap K}(\Lambda_{\mathfrak q})$.
 It has dimension one, and may be characterized by the two requirements

 The (unique) highest weight of $\mu_1^{L\cap K}$ may be characterized by

-\end{enumerate} \end{theorem} \begin{proof}[Sketch of proof] Parts (1)--(3) are stated as Theorem 10.44 in \Cite{KV}.
-Unfortunately that reference does not provide a complete proof; but what is needed are just the facts established in \Cite{Vgreen}, section 6.5.
+\end{enumerate} \end{theorem} \begin{proof} Parts (1)--(3) are stated as \Cite{KV}*{Theorem 10.44}.
+Unfortunately that reference does not provide a complete proof; but what is needed are just the facts established in \Cite{Vgreen}*{\S 6.5}.
 For (4), the ``final'' hypothesis means exactly that $\Lambda_{\mathfrak q}$ is trivial on $[L_0,L_0]\cap T$, which is generated by the elements $m_\alpha$ for real roots $\alpha$.
 It follows that any lowest $L\cap K$-type must be trivial on $[L_0,L_0]\cap K$.
 Because (as one easily checks) $L\cap K$ is generated by $T$ and $[L_0,L_0]\cap K$, the remaining assertions in (4) follow immediately. \end{proof}